CalebOWolf/wolf-howl/README.md

 - 🤔 **[Avoid "Can I ask a question?"](https://dontasktoask.com/)** - Just ask your question directly
 - 🎯 **[Prevent XY Problems](https://xyproblem.info/)** - Explain your end goal, not just immediate issues
 - ✅ **Be specific and honest** - Clear communication saves everyone time and leads to better solutions
+- 🌟 **Let the vibe flow** – If I'm especially excited or enthusiastic, please don't discourage my energy!
+Let me express it; positive momentum is important to me.
+- 🦊 **Connect on my terms** – If you want to collaborate, DM, or otherwise engage, please respect that it needs to be initiated or accepted by me for now.

 ### 🤝 **Interaction Preferences**
 - **Professional discussions** about technology, development, and learning are always welcome